tributech-solutions/tributech-docs/docs/guides/guide-create-dataset.md

 ![Click button](img/create-dataset-button.png)

-**4 Create your Dataset -** Fill in your metadata and create a dataset
+**4 Create your Dataset -** Fill in your metadata and create a Dataset

 ![New dataset-1](img/create-dataset-new-dataset-1.png)
 ![New dataset-2](img/create-dataset-new-dataset-2.png)

 ### Dataset name

-Include a title that describes your dataset and that is useful for other relevant users, for example: "Sensor data Renault Zoe 1".
+Include a title that describes your Dataset and that is useful for other relevant users, for example: "Sensor data Renault Zoe 1".

 ### Category

-Enter a category description that match to your dataset like, for example: "Mobility", "Manufacturing" or "Steel Devision".
+Enter a category description that match to your Dataset like, for example: "Mobility", "Manufacturing" or "Steel Devision".

 ### Description

-Enter a short description that outlines which sources & streams your dataset contains and what's the purpose of it is.
+Enter a short description that outlines which sources & streams your Dataset contains and what's the purpose of it is.
 For example, a description might look like this:

->This dataset provides sensor telemetry data of electric vehicles, that is collected via an OBD2 tracking solution.
+>This Dataset provides sensor telemetry data of electric vehicles, that is collected via an OBD2 tracking solution.
 The research project Proof-of-Reach provides this data from different electric vehicles.
-Anyone interested can request this dataset, please submit a short description of your use-case.
+Anyone interested can request this Dataset, please submit a short description of your use-case.

 ### Tags

-Enter tags that match to your dataset and that provide additional useful information to other users.
+Enter tags that match to your Dataset and that provide additional useful information to other users.
 You can add as many tags as you like, there are also predefined tags you can select via the interface.

 ### Sources